mailfriends/privacy/privacy.en.md

 - Improvement of the presentation of content and advertising
 - Performance of proof obligations
 - Detection, defense and prosecution of unlawful or abusive use of the online service
-- Generate anonymous statistics to improve the online service
+- Generation of anonymous statistics to improve the online service

 ### 2.3.
 Storage of data in browsers
 #### 2.3.1.
 Cookies